4n3w/docs-tap/scst-scan/install-trivy-integration.hbs.md

 ### Update data values with Aqua Plugin repository url

-Edit your values.yaml to add the location of your cli.
+Edit your `values.yaml` to add the location of your CLI.

 ```yaml
 trivy: